Voting in an election while outside Canada

-If you are living, studying or travelling abroad you may apply to be added to the International Register of Electors.
+If you are living outside Canada you may apply to be added to the International Register of Electors.
 You can then vote by special mail-in ballot in future federal elections, by-elections and referendums.

-The International Register of Electors is a database of Canadian electors living abroad who have applied to vote by special ballot.
+The International Register of Electors is a database of Canadian electors living outside Canada who have applied to vote by special ballot.
 To be included in the International Register of Electors, you must:

 - be qualified to vote (a Canadian citizen at least 18 years old on election day)